Unmasked Teacher: Towards Training-Efficient Video Foundation Models: Experiments

 \textbf{Datasets.} Unless otherwise stated, we use Kinetics-710 dataset \cite{uniformerv2} in Stage 1, which is a combination of Kinetics-400, 600 and 700 \cite{k400,k600,k700} and excludes any repeated or leaked videos.
 In Stage 2, we utilize image-text data for co-training \cite{wang2022all,lei2022revealing,wang2022omnivl}, where images are treated as single-frame videos.
 We use three corpora as in \cite{Cheng2022VindLUAR}: \textbf{(i) 5M} Corpus comprises WebVid-2M \cite{bain2021frozen} video-text pairs and CC3M \cite{sharma2018conceptual} image-text pairs. \textbf{(ii) 17M} Corpus includes four other image-text datasets: COCO \cite{lin2014microsoft}, Visual Genome \cite{krishna2017visual}, SBU Captions \cite{ordonez2011im2text}, and CC12M \cite{changpinyo2021conceptual}. \textbf{(iii) 25M} Corpus uses a larger version of WebVid containing 10M video-text pairs.

 \textbf{Settings.} In this paper, we consider two model configurations: ViT-B/16 \cite{vit} with BERT$_{base}$ \cite{devlin2018bert} and ViT-L/16 with BERT$_{large}$.
 And CLIP-ViT-B/16 \cite{clip} and CLIP-ViT-L/14 are adopted as teachers for the base and large models, respectively.
+Since CLIP-ViT-L/14 uses a smaller patch size, we adopt a smaller input resolution (\textit{i.e.}, 196) to align the token number.
 For Stage-1 pre-training, we follow most of the hyperparameter settings in VideoMAE \cite{videomae}.
 However, we sparsely sample \cite{tsn} 8 frames and use a masking ratio of 80\%.
 By default, we train both models on 32 A100 with a batch size of 2048 for 200 epochs.
 The training on Kinetics-710 takes about \textbf{60} and \textbf{90} hours for ViT-B/16 and ViT-L/16, respectively.
 In Stage 2, we follow \cite{lei2022revealing} to sample 4 frames and train for 10 epochs.
 Specifically, we mask 50\% image and 80\% video tokens.
 Both models are trained on 32 A100 with a batch size of 4096.
 The pre-training on 25M Corpus takes about \textbf{24} and \textbf{40} hours respectively for the base and large models.
-For more implementation details about training, please refer to the appendix.
+For more implementation details about training, please refer to the supplemental materials.